 When and How to Repot a Fiddle Leaf Fig Plant?

-Like with most houseplants, I recommend a full Fiddle Leaf Fig repot using fresh soil once a year.
+Like with most indoor plants, I recommend a full Fiddle Leaf Fig repot using fresh potting soil once a year.
 Annual repotting enables your plant to get fresh nutrients and more oxygen from the new soil mix.

 Before repotting, wait until the soil dries out.
 This way, it will be easier to take the plant out of the pot.